Armenian Resistance fighter joins France's Pantheon greats

 'Quiet heroism'

-Macron paid tribute to Manouchian's "bravery" and "quiet heroism" in a statement Sunday, as well as to other foreign Resistance fighters.
+On Sunday, Macron and assembled members of the government including Prime Minister Elisabeth Borne, listened to the Appeal of June 18 read by French actor Philippe Torreton, before holding a period of reflection at the site.

+The party's national secretary in France, Fabien Roussel, said on Twitter that Manouchian symbolised a "certain idea of France: a political nation, made up of citizens of all origins, united by universal values".

-Since 2017, Macron has pantheonised three others including the French-American dancer and rights activist Josephine Baker, who became the first black woman to be honoured in the secular temple.
+Since 2017, Macron has pantheonised three others including the French-American dancer and rights activist Josephine Baker, who became the first black woman to be honoured at the site.

 The move followed years of campaigning by her family and admirers for her place in French history to be recognised.

-On Sunday, Macron will decorate Robert Birenbaum -- part of the foreign Resistance fighter group alongside Manouchian -- at the Mont Valerien site where Manouchian and hundreds of other "resistants" were executed by the Nazis.

-The tribute on Sunday marks part of a long series of memorials leading up to the 80th anniversary since the end of World War II, which are set to continue next year with events to commemorate the liberation of Paris.
+The tribute on Sunday also marks part of a long series of memorials leading up to the 80th anniversary of the end of World War II, which are set to continue next year with events to commemorate the liberation of Paris.

 © 2023 AFP